ultimatecoder/ultimatecoder.github.io/_posts/2019-04-23-js-recon-is-no-more.md

 ```

 The above code will measure times the browser has taken to receive headers from
 the destination.
-You should call the function requestPort() with several
+You should try calling the `requestPort` function with several
 combinations of empty and non-empty ports.

 ![Graph showing header response time.]({{site.url}}/assets/images/js_recon_is_no_more/graph_header_response_time.png)